• Skip to primary navigation

 • Peel a very ripe banana and add it to a bowl.
 Mash with a fork until smooth (some smaller chunks are fine).

-• Add ground almonds, sugar, baking powder and a pinch of salt to a large mixing bowl.
+• Add almond meal, sugar, baking powder and a pinch of salt to a large mixing bowl.
 Whisk until well combined.

 • Add mashed banana and olive oil.